“Breaking” the Cycle of KARMA

 Buddha defined karma as intention.

-According to Richard Gombrich*, “whether the intention manifested itself in physical, vocal or mental form, it was the intention alone which had a moral character: good, bad or neutral […]”
+Richard Gombrich says*, “whether the intention manifested itself in physical, vocal or mental form, it was the intention alone which had a moral character: good, bad or neutral […]”

 In the Buddhist tradition, karma refers to acts driven by intention, a deed done deliberately through body, speech or mind, which leads to future consequences.
 The Buddhist concepts of karma (acts) and karmaphala (the fruits of acts) explain how our intentional actions keep us tied to rebirth in samsara, the wheel of life, whereas that path called the Noble Eight-fold Path reveals the way out of Samsara.